 The natural landscapes and picturesque villages offer a perfect romantic backdrop for Croatia vacations for couples.
 Top destinations for lovers are Rovinj in Istria and Stari Grad on Hvar.

-#3 Croatia Vacation Itinerary: How Many Destinations?
+#3 Croatia Vacation Itinerary: How Many Stops?

 One Destination Trip for Croatia

-The main benefit is that you can settle in and won’t have to pack up and move to a new hotel every few days.
+Of course, the easiest way to plan a trip to Croatia is to choose one place.
+The main benefit is that you can settle in and won’t have to pack up and move every few days.

-Some fear staying in one place will limit their experience, but Croatia is small and well-connected.
+Some fear staying in one spot will limit their experience, but Croatia is small and well-connected.
+Plus, you get to fully immerse yourself in one location.

 Planning a Multi-Destination Croatia Trip